xpack/xpack.github.io/website/blog/2019-07-18-new-web-look.md

 ---

-After several re-branding iterations, the xPack project, available from [GitHub](https://github.com/xpack/), has a new web site.
+After several re-branding iterations, the xPack Project, available from [GitHub](https://github.com/xpack/), has a new web site.

 <!--truncate-->